quipp/twitter-bootstrap-ajax-testing/README.md

 ## Notes
 * AJAX Manager provided trivial page size reduction compared to wrapping entire page in AJAX Panel (using compression).
 * Using page methods and JavaScript to minimize data transfer provide major reductions in data transmission.
 The key wasn't just avoiding excess ViewState & HTML transmission, but ability to be more selective/tricky with data sent/recieved.
 I.e.  The Save button only requires the Motorcycle ID's to be sent and doesn't need to send back more than confirmation of success => major payload reduction.
+* To test page size, use Fiddler and check both the upload and download (they both affect network transmission time).
+The Size column in Chrome's Dev Tools Network tab actually only shows download size (not upload size).
+* Use Chrome's network throtteling feature to see how important upload/download size is for poor network connections.